gaf3/doboto/docs/_build/html/_sources/tag.rst.txt

 Returns:

-- A tuple of Tag dict's, the intended and created (None if already exists)
+- A tuple of Tag data structures, the intended and created (None if already exists)

-  - *name* - string - Tags may contain letters, numbers, colons, dashes, and underscores.
-There is a limit of 255 characters per tag.

-  - *resources* - list - An list of Resource dict's

-    - *resource_id* - string - The identifier of a resource

-    - *resource_type* - string - The type of the resource